 - Poisoning of plants and animals, and needless clearing of trees and plants which are always wildlife habitats before they are human habitats,

-- Use of facilities or equipment provided by DSCT CIRCLE, or trading of DSCT CIRCLE goods and services without permission of DSCT trustees and purely for monetary gain and/or personal profit of individuals.
-This excludes residents who have negotiated with DSCT trustees the right to partake in paid work or sell their individually-made products or services, and who will be adding some of their earnings to the overall DSCT CIRCLE funding pot.
+- Use of facilities or equipment provided by DSCT CIRCLE, or trading of DSCT CIRCLE goods and services without permission of DSCT Trustees and purely for monetary gain and/or personal profit of individuals, to the detriment of the community.
+This naturally doesn’t apply to residents who have negotiated with DSCT Trustees the right to partake in paid work or sell their individually-made products or services, and/or who will be adding some of their earnings to the overall DSCT CIRCLE funding pot.

-DSCT CIRCLE aims to create 3 areas of focus to accomplish these core guiding principles:
+DSCT CIRCLE aims to create 3 key areas of focus to accomplish these core guiding principles:

 1. DSCT Circle of Creativity and Learning

-- Harmonious community living guided by the principles of individuals living together under natural laws and empowered by their appreciation of co-operative communities and UCT,
+- Harmonious community living guided by the principles of individuals living together under natural laws and empowered by their appreciation of co-operative communities,

 - Alternative and debt-free co-operative trade networks,

 - Living in tune with nature as natural beings instead of dominant ones, including appreciating that animals and plants also have rights to live freely and naturally,

 - Growing and using vegetables, fruit, herbs and other plants for healthy food and natural medicine, and using applicable ones in preference to commercial pharmaceuticals, whenever practical,

 - Natural eating and healing, including vegan and vegetarian diets and lifestyles, as well as holistic healing philosophies,